http://www.fpnotebook.com/

-- Risk of Osteoporosis on long-term Corticosteroids
+III.
+Risk Factors: Osteoporosis on long-term Corticosteroids

-- Prednisone 1-5 mg: Relative risk 1.9x
+- Prednisone 1-5 mg: Relative Risk 1.9x

-- Prednisone 5-10 mg: Relative risk 4.5x
+- Prednisone 5-10 mg: Relative Risk 4.5x

-- Prednisone >10 mg: Relative risk 32x
+- Prednisone >10 mg: Relative Risk 32x

 - Check BMD at baseline prior to therapy